 Sexual harassment is a matter of particular concern to an academic community in which students, faculty and staff are related by strong bonds of intellectual dependence and trust.

 You may contact any of the Title IX contacts listed on this page, under the Title IX Contacts heading, to make a report or you can complete an Online Incident Report.
 This report may be completed by a victim, a third party or anonymously.
-This report can be seen by the Vice President of Human Resources, the Vice President of Student Affairs, the Dean of Student Life, the Director of Student Development, and the Title IX & Diversity Specialist.
-Once a report is received it will be routed to the Title IX Coordinator who will determine what action, if any is required for the conduct that is alleged.
+This report can be seen by the Vice President of Human Resources, the Vice President of Student Affairs, the Dean of Student Life, the Director of Student Conduct, the Assistant Director of Title IX and the Equity Investigator.
+Once a report is received it will be routed to the AVP of Equity and Inclusion/Title IX Coordinator who will determine what action, if any, is required for the conduct that is alleged.